nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 * Similarly, multiple granules are queried at once with a single query to CMR Search.
-* In the granule query to CMR Search, and spatial and temporal parameters that were passed to CMR OPeNDAP will be used to limit the granule results from CMR Search to just those in which the user is interested.
+* In the granule query to CMR Search, and spatial and temporal parameters that were passed to CMR Service-Bridge will be used to limit the granule results from CMR Search to just those in which the user is interested.